Daylight Come Titelbild

 A vibrant, revealing portrait of the "King of Calypso," whose extraordinary performing career and activism helped remake America through the civil rights era and beyond

-Even two years after his death, Harry Belafonte is everywhere.
-You can’t go to a wedding, or to Yankee stadium, without hearing “Day-O,” “Jump in the Line,” or “Turn the World Around.”
-The Harlem-born son of Caribbean immigrants, Belafonte turned the folk music of the islands into American pop—and with it invented the fantasy of Caribbean life that endures as an ideal and as a multibillion dollar tourist industry.
+Even three years after his death, Harry Belafonte is everywhere.
+You can’t go to a wedding, or to a sports arena, without hearing “Day-O,” “Jump in the Line,” or “Jamaica Farewell.”
+The Harlem-born son of Caribbean immigrants, Belafonte turned the folk music of the islands into American pop—and shaped the fantasy of Caribbean life that endures as an ideal and as a multibillion-dollar tourist industry.
 Belafonte released the first million-selling LP in history.
-He was America’s first Black movie star, the first Black person to produce a primetime special on network TV, and the first to win an Emmy.
+He was America’s first Black movie star, the first Black person to produce a prime-time special on network TV, and the first to win an Emmy Award.
 He was once the highest-paid Black performer of all time, beloved by Black and white fans alike, even under segregation.
 His artistic career helped create the pop culture of the twentieth century—and his political activism reshaped the course of American history.

 The indelible story of an American icon—and a provocative study of authenticity, fame, and conviction—Daylight Come is, like Harry Belafonte himself, brimming with style and consequence.